Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Introduction

 In the literature of tethered-wing systems, the power regulation problem (aka winch control) has been addressed by solutions having various degrees of sophistication.
 In many cases, the solutions are presented without addressing the dynamic behavior of the controlled system.
-This is while the reeling-mechanism and the tether comprise a flexible system with vibrational modes that can be excited during the operation, as reported in the experiments of \cite{oehler2019aerodynamic} and \cite{malz2019reference}.
-Moreover, there is a trade-off between the smoothness of the reeling-speed and the tether's force, as a smooth speed tracking causes large variations in the force and vice versa \cite{rapp2019cascaded}.
-The dependency of the system's dynamics on its operating point exacerbates these problems.
+This is while the reeling-mechanism and the tether comprise a flexible system whose dynamics include vibrational modes that can be excited during the operation.
+Such vibrations have indeed been reported in the experiments of references \cite{oehler2019aerodynamic} and \cite{malz2019reference}.
+Another observation that illustrates the importance of considering the dynamics of the controlled system is the existence of a trade-off between the smoothness of the tether's force and the reeling speed, i.e., a smooth speed tracking causes large variations in the force and vice versa \cite{rapp2019cascaded}.
+Without a description of the dynamics of these two variables tuning the controllers has to be performed by trial and error.
+The dependency of the system's dynamics on its operating point, as will be discussed in this paper, further complicates the problem.

 An instance of control design without directly considering the dynamics of the controlled system is found in \cite{erhard2015flight}, in which the on-line computation of the optimal reeling-speed and a simple mechanism to prevent force overloads are discussed.
 This has led to smooth reeling-speed tracking but severe fluctuations in the tether's force and consequently the generated power.
 A similar approach for reeling-speed control is used in \cite{fechner2015dynamic} with the use of a parameter-varying PID controller.
 Employing a tether's force controller for the traction phase is a common approach as proposed in \cite{todeschini2021control}.
 The reference has used a reeling-speed controller for the retraction phase.
-The application of model predictive control to kite-generators such as \cite{Lago_2018} also fall within the same category as they generate reference signals for the low-level controllers without considering the dynamics of the controlled system.
+The application of model predictive control to kite-generators, such as \cite{Lago_2018}, also fall within the same category as they generate reference signals for the low-level controllers (speed/force controllers) without considering the dynamics of the controlled system.